SaramagoLatin Noir moodboard

 Camilo Sesto

-Enters Saramago as: permission to go big when the song earns it.
+Enters as: Permission to go big when the song earns it.

 LF